Carson City dime

-The dime was made in Carson City, Nevada, during what the Philadelphia Inquirer reported
+The 139-yefar-old dime was made in Carson City, Nevada, during what the Philadelphia Inquirer report

-Along with the dime, a collection of coins called 'The Battle Born Collection', of which the dime was a part of, were sold off individually.
-The collection had coins of every denomination, all minted at the Carson City mint, which closed in 1893.
+Along with the dime, a collection of coins that has been called 'The Battle Born Collection', of which the dime was a part of, was also sold off, those coins also going individually.
+The collection had coins of every denomination, all minted at the Carson City mint;

 Association convention in the Philadelphia Convention Center.
 'Numismatics' are people who study and collect rare coins.